techouse/php-date-interval-timezone-bug/README.md

 ### Test findings

 All the tests in `tests/Timezones/America` and `tests/Timezones/Atlantic` pass.
-Another weird thing is that `Europe/London` fails whereas `Atlantric/Reykjavik` passes even though they are both UTC+0, with the exception that `Atlantric/Reykjavik` observes no daylight savings time (DST) in 2019 whereas `Europe/London` does.
+Another weird thing is that `Europe/London` passes all tests where it does not adhere to daylight savings time (`UTC+01:00`).

+From this I draw a conclusion that all timezones that are greater than `UTC+00:00` somehow fail.

 ### Example of the problem